DSI-CSIR Bursary South Africa 2023 – 2024

 - Doctoral students will receive cover up to R140 000 per annum.

-All applicants will be notified of the outcome of their application within 2 months of the closing date (ie no later than 31 October 2021).
+All applicants will be notified of the outcome of their application within 2 months of the closing date – if you do not receive any feedback by 4 October 2022, please regard your application as unsuccessful.

 ELIGIBILITY REQUIREMENTS FOR THE DSI-CSIR BURSARY